 As a combination of a self-funded and a fully-funded plan, a level-funded health plan operates in a very similar way as other group health insurance plans.
 These plans are essentially a hybrid between self-funded and fully-insured plans.
 Unlike traditional self-funded plans, level-funded plans have a fixed monthly premium (hence the name “level-funded”).

 Level funded plans are great health insurance options for businesses with 2-49 employees.
-This article does a great job of going into more specific details regarding level funded health insurance.
+This article helps explain more specific details regarding level funded health insurance.

 Affordable Care Act (ACA) Plans